photo © Louise Shapcott

 Finally on arriving at the Val di Canneto the Madonna Bianca meets the Madonna Nera at the Sanctuary, however the two Madonnas are not allowed to rest in the same place at the same time, so the Madonna Bianca is taken to the Sacristy where she remains until the day of the feast.

-On the afternoon of August 21 all the people that have gathered in the valley form a huge procession to the source of the River Melfa at Capodacqua.
+On the afternoon of the 21st August all the people that have gathered in the valley form a huge procession to the source of the River Melfa at Capodacqua.
 In the past many pilgrims would walk barefoot, and some would negotiate part of the the route on their knees.

-On August 22, the White Madonna leaves the Sanctuary to return to Settefrati where she is welcomed by spectacular fireworks display at the Church of the Madonna delle Grazie and other festivities throughout the town including a spectacular firework display.
+On the 22nd August the White Madonna leaves the Sanctuary to return to Settefrati where she is welcomed by spectacular fireworks display at the Church of the Madonna delle Grazie and there are other festivities throughout the town including a spectacular firework display.
 There is also the Festival of ‘Sagne with beans’

 Website © Louise Shapcott 2017 – 2018 All Rights Reserved